Line 3 pipeline: Climate change

 Much of the resistance to the Line 3 project comes from concerns over climate change.
 Climate justice groups such as the North Star Chapter of the Sierra Club, MN350, and Honor the Earth have campaigns to "Stop Line 3."
 The Environmental Impact Statement (EIS), which was conducted by the Minnesota Department of Commerce, explains how the new Line 3 pipeline would contribute to deforestation, increase risk of pollution to Minnesota's pristine water ecosystems and wild rice beds, and generate the greenhouse gasses that contribute to climate change.
 In fact, a study authored by over a dozen climate justice organizations found that the greenhouse gas emissions from constructing the new Line 3 pipeline would be equivalent to building 50 new coal-fired power plants.
 The EIS estimated that the social cost of carbon from those emissions would total more than $120 billion over 30 years.
 The MN Department of Commerce under Governor Mark Dayton formally denounced the proposed Line 3 project on environmental grounds.

-As of October 2020, that appeal had been renewed twice by Governor Tim Walz's administration.
+Tim Walz's administrative U turn

+Although the appeal was supported twice by Governor Tim Walz's administration, they subsequently withdrew support on 12 November 2020.
+Four days later 12 out of 17 of the Minnesota Pollution Control Agency's Environmental Justice Advisory Group resigned.

-In February 2021, U.S. Representative Ilhan Omar called on President Biden to stop the construction of the pipeline: "The decision that U.S. entities make on Line 3 is a decision made for the entire world, and for all coming generations of humanity.
+In February 2021, U.S. Representative Ilhan Omar called on President Joe Biden to stop the construction of the pipeline: "The decision that U.S. entities make on Line 3 is a decision made for the entire world, and for all coming generations of humanity.
 I urge you to make the one decision supported by the scientific consensus on climate change: Stop Line 3."
 A press release cited how the pipeline would "add five times as much greenhouse gas annually as Minnesota transportation produced in total in 2016."

 Oil spills

 Many people are concerned about potential oil spills along Line 3.
-Among other accidental releases, the original Line 3 pipeline was responsible for the largest ever inland oil spill in the U.S. In 1991, 1.7 million gallons of oil ruptured from Line 3 in Grand Rapids, MN.
+Among other accidental releases, the original Line 3 pipeline was responsible for the largest ever inland oil spill in the U.S. In 1991, 1.7 million gallons of oil ruptured from Line 3 in Grand Rapids, Minnesota.
 Enbridge was also responsible for the 2010 Kalamazoo River oil spill in Michigan.
 Cleanup of that spill cost over a billion dollars and took nearly a decade.
 In total, Enbridge has overseen over 800 oil spills between 1999 and 2010.
 The resulting pollution has adversely affected the economy, public health, and the environment in Michigan.
 Enbridge has reassured the public that pipeline safety is their primary goal, and they employ technology to monitor their pipelines and train employees on emergency response.
 While big oil spills (>238 barrels of oil) have decreased in recent years, activists in Minnesota say that the potential for even one serious spill is too much of a risk.
 The Environmental Impact Statement of Line 3 acknowledges that some accidental release of oil is inevitable and that serious oil spills are possible.